bogeo/suspatterns/README.md

 for some more comments about this.
 However, a first formal description will be added soon to this experimental repository...
 ### Cache Streamed Document
 Alias for "Don't Stream Twice".
+### Change Interface Impementation
+Here an alias for "Component Replaceability".
 ### Compensate
 See Compensate.xml.
 ### Component leaflets